ixmas/ixmas-project/README.md

 # ixmas-project
-The architecture evolves to optimize user satisfaction.
+Improve the architecture to maximize agent satisfaction.